-The chlorine sensor supplied with the Q46H is shipped dry.
-It will not operate until it is prepared by adding electrolyte and a membrane.
+The total chlorine sensor supplied with the Q46H is shipped dry.
+It will not operate until it is prepared by adding electrolyte.
+The membrane assembly shipped on the sensor is good and should not be removed at initial start-up.
+Simply remove the electrolyte chamber, fill with electrolyte, and replace the chamber after removing the vent screw.
 Preparation of the sensor for operation must be done carefully.
 The procedure should be done by a qualified technician, and it should only be done when the system is ready for operation.
 Until then, it is best to leave the sensor in the condition in which it is received.

-Figure 20 - Chlorine Sensor Assembly
+Figure 20 - Flow Style Sensor Assembly